Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/EvergreenNotes/Learning systems can be a gateway to creating thought.md

 created: 2021-06-27
 cssclass: evergreen
 tags: evergreen
 ---

 #### [[Learning systems can be a gateway to creating thought]] `$=customJS.dv_funcs.evergreenHeader(dv, this)`

+This means that sometimes you won't be producing or storing anything until you start learning about a system that properly allow your brain to create output.

 One major example of this is [[Creating Thought with a Second Brain]].
 #TO/DO/CONCEPTUALIZE how these concepts help you create thought